Michaela C. May

 * Litigation and resolution of employment discrimination claims based on race, national origin, ancestry, sex, sexual harassment, pregnancy, disability, age, and retaliation.

-* Secured real estate attachment of $300,000 in Superior Court on behalf of three restaurant workers who were not paid overtime compensation.
+* Secured real estate attachment of $300,000 in Superior Court on behalf of restaurant workers who were not paid overtime compensation.

 * Represented employee who was terminated because she was pregnant, through trial that resulted in six-figure award and subsequent appeal that upheld discrimination verdict in client’s favor.